No.

 At the Congressional Tom Lantos Commission on Human Rights, Ernie Allen, President of the National Center for Missing and Exploited Children testified on December 2, 2009 regarding serious improvement steps he felt should be taken to encourage returns of abducted children to the United States:

 “Fourth, we should educate all judges – both in the U.S. and internationally - about their responsibilities under the Hague Convention.
-This training should focus on how swift resolution of these cases best serves the child victims.
+This training should focus on how swift resolution of these cases best serves the child victims.”And

 “Fifth, we can play an important role in encouraging other countries to return abducted American children by reciprocating when their children are abducted into the United States.
 As we seek to find the best ways to resolve abductions involving American children who are taken abroad, we must be equally vigilant in resolving cases in which children are abducted from another country and brought into the United States.
 To better fulfill this responsibility, we should educate U.S. state and local law enforcement about the issue of international child abduction and the obligations of the United States under the Hague Convention.”